A light and tangy Apple Fennel Salad with thinly sliced apples, celery, and fennel topped with walnuts and parmesan.

 Instructions

-• In a mason jar, add the freshly squeezed lemon juice and Toscano PGI Extra Virgin Olive Oil.
-Add salt and pepper to taste (I use 1/2 teaspoon salt and 1/4 teaspoon pepper).
+• In a mason jar, add the freshly squeezed lemon juice and olive oil.
+Add salt and pepper.
 Put on the lid and shake to combine until dressing is emulsified.
-Add and taste to adjust salt/pepper/lemon as needed.
-(If your lemon isn't super ripe, you might want a bit more juice).
+Adjust salt, pepper, and lemon to taste.
+If your lemon isn't very ripe, you might want a bit more juice.
+See note 1.

 • Using a mandolin slicer, thinly slice the fennel bulb.
 Cut the apples in half and then half again.
-Remove the core and then thinly slice all the apples on the mandolin slicer.
-Thinly slice the celery on the mandolin.
+Remove the core and then thinly slice all the apples with the mandolin.
+Thinly slice the celery with the mandolin.
 Add the fennel, apple, and celery to a large bowl.

 • Gently toss the salad with the dressing.
-Right before serving add the roasted walnuts and freshly shaved/grated Parmigiano Reggiano PDO.
+Right before serving add the roasted walnuts and freshly grated Parmigiano Reggiano PDO.
 Enjoy!

 Recipe Notes

-*Depending on how much total fruit/veggies your salad yields and your preference for amount of dressing, you may want to double the dressing.
-We often like a doubled amount of dressing, but double/add to your desired preference
+Note 1: Depending on the size of your salad and your preference for dressing, you may want to double the dressing recipe.

 Your email address will not be published.
 Required fields are marked *